dart-lang/sdk/doc/lint-lifecycle.md

 ## State Transitions

+### Implementation

+Once a lint proposal is accepted, it is safe to implement.
+A change that lands a new lint should have a corresponding `CHANGELOG` entry.

 ### Deprecation

 Implemented lints can be deprecated.

 Deprecating lints that are in common lint sets (e.g., in [package:lints](https://github.com/dart-lang/lints) can be impactful so should be done with care.

+(**NOTE**: A change that deprecates an existing lint should have a corresponding `CHANGELOG` entry.)

 ### Marking Stable